-- 39. Trump's 2020 campaign, along with its joint fundraising committees, made more than \$3.5 million in direct payments to people and firms involved in the Washington, D.C. demonstrations on January 6. - 40.
+- 49. Trump's 2020 campaign, along with its joint fundraising committees, made more than \$3.5 million in direct payments to people and firms involved in the Washington, D.C. demonstrations on January 6. - 50.
+In the weeks between the election and the storming of the Capitol, Rep. Paul Gosar (R-AZ) gave planners and organizers several assurances they would receive "blanket pardons" after staging protests against the election results. - 51.
 Trump's continued campaign to incite his followers to violently overturn the results of the election reflected the fact that under the U.S. Constitution, the President's official responsibilities do not include determining the outcome of a presidential election.
-All his conduct inciting his followers was conducted in his personal capacity as a candidate for elected office, not in any official capacity as President. - 41.
+All his conduct inciting his followers was conducted in his personal capacity as a candidate for elected office, not in any official capacity as President. - 52.
 The Constitution prescribes that the selection of electors shall be determined by "each state."
 U.S. Const. art.
 II, sec.
 1, cl.
-2. The Constitution prescribes no role for the sitting president in their selection. - 42.
-The selection of the next president is made by the electors when they "meet in their respective states and vote by ballot for President and Vice-President."
+2. The Constitution prescribes no role for the sitting president in their selection.

+- 53. The selection of the next president is made by the electors when they "meet in their respective states and vote by ballot for President and Vice-President."
 U.S. Const., amend.
 XII.
-The Constitution prescribes no role for the sitting president in determining the outcome of that vote.

-- 43. The Framers were so committed to excluding the sitting president from a role in the selection of the next president that they prohibited electors from holding an Office of Trust or Profit under the United States, U.S. Const. art.
+The Constitution prescribes no role for the sitting president in determining the outcome of that vote. - 54.
+The Framers were so committed to excluding the sitting president from a role in the selection of the next president that they prohibited electors from holding an Office of Trust or Profit under the United States, U.S. Const. art.
 II, sec.
 1, cl.
 2, lest those electors otherwise "be suspected of too great devotion to the President in office."
-The Federalist No. 68 (Alexander Hamilton). - 44.
+The Federalist No. 68 (Alexander Hamilton). - 55.
 The Constitution prescribes that the counting of the votes that are cast and certified by the Electors in their respective states shall be conducted by the President of the Senate in the presence of the Senate and House of Representatives.
-The Constitution prescribes no role for the sitting president in determining the outcome of that count either.

-E. January 6, 2021

-45. On January 6, 2021, thousands of Trump's followers congregated on the National Mall near the White House.
+The Constitution prescribes no role for the sitting president in determining the outcome of that count either. - E. Incited by Trump, his followers attack the Capitol on January 6, 2021 - On January 6, 2021, thousands of Trump's followers congregated on the National Mall near the White House.
 Many were armed members of far right-wing hate organizations like the Proud Boys.
 Trump issued a directive for Republicans to "FIGHT" early in the day: